 However, you put more than just your overall time at risk when you hold it in.
 The more that marathon runners ignore the need to pee while running a race, they put their bowel health in danger and increase the risk of urinary stress incontinence, kidney stones, and urinary tract infections.

 Skip the Lines.
-Save Your Marathon Net Time and Health with Wag Bags
+Save Your Marathon Net Time and Health with Waste Bags

 The best way your family and friends can support you on race day is by bringing the Restop Personal Lavatory System.
 It’s like carrying your own portable restroom stall.
-The Personal Lavatory System includes a privacy shelter, commode, 5 RS1s liquid wag bags and 10 RS2 for solid & liquid waste.
+The Personal Lavatory System includes a privacy shelter, commode, 5 RS1s liquid Waste Bags and 10 RS2 for solid & liquid waste.

 All Restop waste bags utilize ‘Waste Alleviation and Gelling’ technology.
 They contain enzymes and polymers that convert wastes into a deodorized gel.
 The privacy tent pops up anywhere easily and quickly; therefore, it can be set up at every stop you need it.